 Safely welcoming New Zealanders home

-While our borders are closed, New Zealand citizens and permanent residents have a legal right to come home.
+Almost all travellers are legally required to have a voucher confirming their place in managed isolation before boarding their flight.
 Those returning to New Zealand have a responsibility to do their part to stop COVID-19 spreading.

 By completing 14 days in managed isolation or quarantine, we can ensure people do not have COVID-19 before returning to our communities.

-Over 100,000 people have completed their managed isolation stay safely, and have returned to their loved ones and friends.
+Over 100,000 people have completed their managed isolation or quarantine stay safely, and have returned to their loved ones and friends.

 Difference between quarantine and managed isolation

-When you arrive in New Zealand you are screened for symptoms of COVID-19.
+When you arrive in New Zealand you are checked for symptoms of COVID-19.

 - do not have symptoms, you will isolate at a managed isolation facility